 “Clearing the backlog of elective surgeries created by COVID-19 will cost the National Health Service at least £2 billion.
 The Government must ensure that the NHS is provided with additional funding and resources to ramp up elective surgery to clear the backlog.”

 Reference: “Elective surgery cancellations due to the COVID‐19 pandemic: global predictive modelling to inform surgical recovery plans” by CovidSurg Collaborative, Dmitri Nepogodiev and Aneel Bhangu, 12 May 2020, British Journal of Surgery.

 Country-level data on canceled elective surgery is available in the study manuscript for 190 countries.
-This data is split in to 15 specialties providing a comprehensive overview of the local impact of COVID-19 on surgery.
+This data is split into 15 specialties providing a comprehensive overview of the local impact of COVID-19 on surgery.

-The CovidSurg Collaborative is a research network focussed on the impact of COVID-19 on surgical care.
+The CovidSurg Collaborative is a research network focusing on the impact of COVID-19 on surgical care.
 Over 5,000 surgeons from across 120 countries are participating in the CovidSurg program.
 The Collaborative is leading two cohort studies collecting patient-level surgical outcomes data; currently data on 7,500 patients have been entered by 440 hospitals worldwide.